top of page

 Once inside, there is not a bad seat in the house in the spacious building.
 The main entrance features a sound stage for pre-concerts that overlooks the football field.
 Fans line up around the stage or watch pre-game practice on the field.
 The wide-open area serves as a town meeting hall for fans, and you cannot help but look around in awe if you are a first-time patron.

 A sound stage for pre-game concerts overlooks the football field at the main entry plaza.
-Oversized collages of former Colts players and moments against the wall entitled “A House Built by Champions” features an homage to the state’s car racing industry with various model cars on display in the area.
+Oversized collages of former Colts players and moments against the wall entitled “A House Built by Champions” feature an homage to the state’s car racing industry with various model cars on display in the area.

 Neighborhood 5

-If you are with the family, downtown has an array of attractions including the Indiana State Museum, the NCAA Hall of Champions, and The Canal Walk.
+If you are with the family, downtown has an array of attractions, including the Indiana State Museum, the NCAA Hall of Champions, and The Canal Walk.
 However, one of the true hidden gems is the Indiana Experience at the Historical Society.
 Visitors can step into three-dimensional re-creations of historic photographs complete with characters.

 Fans 4